 This format of speech on Indian Culture is of 500-words that can be delivered as a 5-minute speech and it is helpful for students in grades 8-12.

 Good morning everyone, respected Principal, Teachers and my fellow students, I am XYZ (mention your name) here to deliver a speech on Indian culture.
 Let’s first understand the meaning of culture.
-‘Colere’ a Latin word that means to cultivate via tending to the earth that helps us nurture and grow.
+‘Colere’ is a Latin word that means to cultivate via tending to the earth that helps us nurture and grow.
 The term culture is derived from the word ‘colere’ which means any form of manifestation that has nurtured the civilization to move ahead and grow.

 The manifestations can be of the intellectual form that represents our art, religious texts, books, classical music and classical dance forms.
-For instance, Ballet is a classical dance form of France that displays aesthetics and ethereal qualities and practised using rigorous techniques.
+For instance, Ballet is a classical dance form of France that displays aesthetics and ethereal qualities and practices using rigorous techniques.

 In our country India, there is a form of classical dance representing each state, in the North region, Kathak is practised which captures the quality of life specific to people in the hilly regions of Northern India.
 Odissi is the classical dance of Odisha, Bharatanatyam is from Andhra Pradesh and Kuchipuddi from Kerala.
 All of it contributes to the culture of India.